rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 settings used by the shell tools to interoperate with the RunDeck services.

+Some important settings:

+* `framework.resources.allowedURL.X`: a sequence of regular expressions (for `X` starting at 0 and increasing).
+These are matched against requested providerURL values when the `/project/name/resources/refresh` API endpoint is called.
+See [Refreshing Resources for a Project](#refreshing-resources-for-a-project).

 #### log4j.properties

 RunDeck uses [log4j] as its application logging facility.
 This file